 A parent who either has received notice of a potential relocation of a minor child, or who believes that the other parent is attempting to relocate a minor child without giving proper notice, should immediately consult with a relocation trial lawyer.
 The Tulsa trial lawyers at Fry & Elder have years of trial experience in relocation cases.

 A Proven Tulsa Law Firm Which Fights and Cares for Clients

 The relocation of minor children in Oklahoma and elsewhere are often very time sensitive and complex legal issues.
 If you find yourself involved in any of the above scenarios, it is in your best interest interest to contact an experienced and professional Oklahoma relocation trial lawyer today.

 Our attorneys are some of the most respected and esteemed in the legal industry and include:

 - One of only 19 attorneys in the state to be a Fellow of the American Academy of Matrimonial Lawyers

 - Best Lawyers® 2016 Lawyer of the Year for Family Law in Oklahoma

 - Two attorneys AV® Preeminent Peer Review Rated by Martindale-Hubbell®

 Additionally, the Oklahoma family law firm of Fry & Elder has been iconic in the realm of family law for 50 years and has roots dating all the way back to 1932.

-The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past five years.
+The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past six years.
 Contact Fry & Elder today to set up a personal consultation with an accomplished Oklahoma relocation trial lawyer.